ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 ## SSL (Nginx)

-So far we've setup WebRTC-Star and `p2p-circuit` without SSL (unless you used the WebRTC-Star docker setup).
-If you want to use your nodes over the Internet, with a browser, they need to support SSL.
-If you're using the defaults currently WebRTC-Star should be running on port 9090 (no-SSL) and p2p-circuit will be on port 4011 (no-SSL).
+So far we've setup WebRTC-Star and `p2p-circuit` without SSL (unless you used the WebRTC-Star Docker setup).
+If you want to use your nodes over the internet, with a browser, they need to support SSL.
+If you're using the defaults, currently WebRTC-Star should be running on port 9090 (no-SSL) and `p2p-circuit` will be on port 4011 (no-SSL).
 We're going to put those on port 9091 (SSL) and port 4430 (SSL), respectively.

 First ensure Nginx is installed, then obtain and install [Certbot](https://certbot.eff.org/docs/install.html).